The pandemic shows high-speed internet is a necessity

-Last week, I had an appointment with my therapist over Skype.
-Because of the social distancing requirements due to the pandemic, I can’t go to therapy in person.
-Most of my appointments take place inside of my car, parked outside a Wi-Fi-equipped building designated as a hotspot.
-This is because I don’t have reliable internet in my rural area.
+On Tuesday, I had an appointment with my therapist over Skype.
+I rely on therapy to get me through the week.
+Because of the social distancing requirements due to the pandemic, I can’t go to therapy in person, so we’ve been having our appointments this way instead.
+Most of my appointments take place inside of my car, parked outside of a WiFi-equipped building designated as a “hotspot.”
+This is because Comcast and Verizon still refuse to provide reliable internet in my rural area.

 Before the COVID-19 crisis, one might have argued that high-speed internet is not a basic need, and that it is entirely the prerogative of the internet company to decide who gets it and who doesn’t.
 But I would dare you to stick to that reasoning now, after millions of people in this country have been left relying on Skype, remote-desktop software, and other platforms that require high-speed internet, in order to continue their education or work, or to continue obtaining basic care, or to continue staying in touch with their loved ones through a scary time.
 In a new reality where people must literally FaceTime goodbye to loved ones dying in quarantine, I would want to make sure my internet connection was reliable.
 Wouldn’t you?